fanteastick/quartz-test/content/hobbies/cool things online/Docker best practices.md

 Whenever possible, sort multi-line arguments alphanumerically to make maintenance easier.
 This helps to avoid duplication of packages and make the list much easier to update.
 This also makes PRs a lot easier to read and review.
 Adding a space before a backslash (`\`) helps as well.

-Here’s an example from the [buildpack-deps image](https://github.com/docker-library/buildpack-deps):
+Here's an example from the [buildpack-deps image](https://github.com/docker-library/buildpack-deps):

 When building an image, Docker steps through the instructions in your Dockerfile, executing each in the order specified.
 For each instruction, Docker checks whether it can reuse the instruction from the build cache.